Semi-Implicit Central scheme for Hyperbolic Systems of Balance Laws with Relaxed Source Term: Conclusion

 \section{Conclusion}

-In this study, we have addressed the numerical approximation of one-dimensional hyperbolic balance laws endowed with stiff relaxation source terms.
+In this study, we have addressed the numerical approximation of hyperbolic balance laws endowed with stiff relaxation source terms, with numerical investigations conducted in both one and two spatial dimensions.
 By generalizing the classical Nessyahu-Tadmor (NT) central scheme to incorporate the nonhomogeneous component through an implicit trapezoidal update and a backward semi–implicit Taylor expansion, we introduced the CS-EBT2 method.
 A detailed consistency analysis confirmed that the proposed scheme retains second order accuracy as the relaxation parameter $\varepsilon \to 0$, while the stability study revealed a significantly enlarged stability region, allowing larger CFL numbers compared to conventional central schemes.

 Our numerical investigation encompassed five canonical model problems: the linear Jin-Xin relaxation model, the shallow water model, the nonlinear Broadwell equations, the Euler system with a stiff heat transfer term, and the Euler system with stiff friction, which includes both the full and the isentropic versions.
+Moreover, multidimensional numerical experiments were conducted for two-dimensional Jin-Xin and Jin-Xin-type Euler relaxation systems, confirming the effectiveness of the proposed scheme in higher-dimensional regimes.
 Through the Jin-Xin model with smooth initial data, we verified the theoretical order of accuracy and presented corresponding error and convergence tables for both the Jin-Xin and Broadwell models.
 The scheme was further tested for various initial conditions smooth as well as discontinuous across all models with relatively large CFL numbers.
 Comparisons with reference IMEX-RK2 solutions on finer grids demonstrated that the CS-EBT2 method accurately captures sharp discontinuities and intricate relaxation dynamics without producing spurious oscillations, even as $\varepsilon$ approaches zero.
 Its semi–implicit treatment effectively enhances both stability and performance, ensuring reliable results under strongly stiff regimes.